intel/nauta/docs/user-guide/actions/openvino_inf.md

         ├── ir_model.xml
         └── mapping_config.json
 ```
-In case of MNIST converted with `model export`, there will be only one model with only one version, so
+In case of MNIST model converted with `model export` command, there will be created a directory storing one version of the model.
+Due to
-it's enough when your file structure looks like:
+prediction prerequisite, model directory structure has to meet the following structure:
 ```
 models/
-└── mnist
+└── <directory from model export output>
     └── 1
         ├── saved_model.bin
         ├── saved_model.mapping